 If you only had one rental property, if that tenant moves out, you lose ALL your income for who-knows-how-long.
 Oh no!

-Except, in my experience, that never happens with my single-family rentals.
+Except, that never happens with my single-family rentals.

 I have never had a tenant leave my single family homes.
 As long as you have your house in a nice area and are good to your tenants they likely will just stay forever.